Single Supervisory Mechanism

 The Single Supervisory Mechanism (SSM) refers to the system of banking supervision in Europe.
 It comprises the ECB and the national supervisory authorities of the participating countries.

-Its main aims are to:
+The main aims of European banking supervision are to:

 - ensure the safety and soundness of the European banking system